Professor of Economics; Chair of Economics Department

-Guillermo (Ta) Herrera came to Bowdoin in July 2000.
-En route, he received his A.B. in Biology (with emphases on sociobiology and population dynamics) from Harvard College, worked in a human cancer genetics lab for two years, then attended the University of Washington, receiving a M.S. in Quantitative Ecology & Resource Management, and M.A. and PhD degrees in Economics.
+Guillermo ("Ta") Herrera came to Bowdoin in July 2000.
+En route, he received his A.B. in Biology (with emphases on sociobiology and population dynamics) from Harvard College, followed by two years working in a human cancer genetics lab.
+He then attended the University of Washington, receiving a M.S. in Quantitative Ecology & Resource Management followed by an M.A. and a Ph.D. in Economics.

-More recently, Ta has become involved in a project in Miches, a municipality in the Dominican Republic.
-Ta and his colleagues from Columbia University are endeavoring to implement a sustainable system of local governance of small-scale fisheries in this community, and to better understand what makes such governance systems succeed.
+Professor Herrera was involved in a project in Miches, a municipality in the Dominican Republic, helping to design and implement a sustainable system of local governance of small-scale fisheries in this community, and to better understand what makes such governance systems succeed.
 This involves an understanding of the various biological resources themselves, of the social, political, and economic connections between the communities, and of technical interactions (or externalities) between them.

 Professor Herrera teaches microeconomics at both the introductory and intermediate levels, as well as environmental and natural resource economics – these latter courses cross-listed with Environmental Studies.
-He has supervised a number of independent study and honors students in their research of matters related to environmental regulation and natural resource use.
+He has supervised many independent study and honors students in their research of matters related to environmental regulation, renewable energy, and natural resource use.

-A retired (or at least hibernating) competitive cyclist, Ta is faculty advisor to the Bowdoin Cycling Club and, on a good day, can keep up with most of them.
+A reformed competitive cyclist, Professor Herrera is faculty advisor to the Bowdoin Cycling Club and, on a good day, can keep up with most of them.
 He lives in Brunswick with his wife Jerry, their sons Oscar and Nico, and their boxer Phinney.
 The family enjoys traveling together, as well as cycling, skiing, fishing, and exploring the wilds of Maine.